Asophix/dbCalc/README.md

 <li>Calculation for an attribute set's closure.
 <li>Evaluation for a given schema on a FD set's attributes.
 <li>Finding keys in an FD set.
+<li>Calculating a highest normal form on a relation and FD set (up to BCNF).
 </ul>

 <h2>Motivation and Terms of Use</h2>